Pituffik Space Base: United States Space Force

+USAF tugboat

+To assist with port operations, Pituffik is home to the only tugboat in the Department of the Air Force, the 71-foot Rising Star (USAF TG-71-9001).
+In the summertime, the Rising Star escorts fuel tankers and cargo ships, aligns them with the pier, and moves icebergs out of the way as vessels enter North Star Bay.
+It is also used for sightseeing tours of the surrounding bays and fjords during the summer.
+In the winter, it is hauled onto shore.
+In 2020, the tugboat was used to save a sinking ship and its crew of six 50 km south of base, towing the distressed ship back to the port at Pituffik.

 Accidents

+C-124 plane crash (1954)

-In 1954 a Douglas C-124C Globemaster II operated by the US Air Force crashed on approach to the air base, killing ten people.
+In 1954, a Douglas C-124C Globemaster II operated by the US Air Force crashed on approach to the air base, killing ten people.

 B-52 nuclear bomber crash (1968)

 On 21 January 1968, a B-52G Stratofortress from the 380th Strategic Aerospace Wing, Plattsburgh Air Force Base, New York, on a secret airborne nuclear alert crashed and burned on the ice near Thule Air Base.
 The impact detonated the high explosives in the primary units of all four of the B28 nuclear bombs it carried, but nuclear and thermonuclear reactions did not take place due to the PAL and fail-safe mechanisms in the weapons, thus preventing the actual detonation of the weapons themselves.
 The resulting fire caused extensive radioactive contamination.
-More than 700 Danish civilians and US military personnel worked under hazardous conditions, the former without protective gear, to clean up the nuclear waste.
-In 1987, nearly 200 of the Danish workers tried unsuccessfully to sue the United States.
+More than 700 Danish civilians and US military personnel worked under hazardous conditions, the former without protective gear, to clean up the nuclear material.
+In 1987, nearly 200 Danish workers tried unsuccessfully to sue the United States.
 Kaare Ulbak, chief consultant to the Danish National Institute of Radiation Hygiene, said Denmark had carefully studied the health of the Thule workers and found no evidence of increased mortality or cancer.

 The Pentagon maintained that all four weapons had been destroyed.
 Although many of the details of the accident are still classified, some information was released by the US authorities under the Freedom of Information Act.
 After reviewing these files, an investigative reporter from BBC News claimed in May 2007 that the USAF was unable to account for one of the weapons.
 In 2009, the assertions of the BBC were refuted by a Danish report after a review of the available declassified documentation.